 It’s an ongoing battle really.
-It’s not like you can simply wake up one day and never have a craving for something sweet again.
-For me, the answer has been two-fold.
+It’s not like you can simply wake up one day and never crave something sweet again.
+For me, the answer was found in two ways:

 It is not good to eat much honey; so to seek one’s own glory is not glory.